mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_webp.rst

     Defines the sharpness of the deblocking filter, with 0 being the sharpest and 7 being the least sharp.
 Filter Type:
     Type of deblocking filter, options are :guilabel:`Strong` and :guilabel:`Simple`.
-Auto Adjust Filter Stretch:
-    The encoder will spend some time tuning and selecting the best filter options before encoding.
-Only with :guilabel:`Lossless Compression` off.
 Alpha Plane Compression:
     Whether to losslessly compress the alpha channel (Lossless) or outright discard it (None).
     None